 Marketing defects refer to any error in the instructions or warnings for a product.
 The manufacturer could face liability if the product fails to warn the consumer about a potential risk of harm.

-Common Examples of Faulty Items in Forsyth County
+What Are the Common Examples of Faulty Items in Forsyth County?

 There is a wide variety of products that, if defective, could be harmful to consumers.
 Defective products can lead to devastating injuries in many cases.
 Some examples of defective products that have caused significant injuries in the past include